 Online team building games that actually work are experiential, not just clickable—they ask people to do something together, create something tangible, or solve a challenge collaboratively, not passively watch a screen or guess trivia answers.
 The format matters less than whether the game builds shared stories, reveals something human about colleagues, and transfers a skill or memory that outlasts the session.

-After running hundreds of virtual team-building sessions for companies including Amazon, Google, the ECB and Deloitte, we've seen what separates games that energise distributed teams from those that drain them.
+After running hundreds of virtual team-building sessions for companies including Amazon, Google, the ECB and Deloitte, we've seen what separates team building online games that energise distributed teams from those that drain them.
 The difference is rarely the tech platform—it's whether the activity creates genuine interaction, respects meeting fatigue, and matches the outcome your team actually needs.

 Most ranking listicles recommend Kahoot quizzes, virtual escape rooms, or Pictionary clones.
 They're easy to run, require minimal prep, and tick the "we did something fun" box.
 But after the third trivia round, participation drops.
 The camera-off rate climbs.
 People multitask.